MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaReplyUserMailFolderMessage.md

 This method saves the message in the **Sent Items** folder.
 Alternatively, create a draft to reply-all to a message, and send it later.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgReplyUserMailFolderMessage](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgReplyUserMailFolderMessage?view=graph-powershell-v1.0)

 ## SYNTAX

 ### ReplyExpanded1 (Default)